Rocky Visconte

-Rocky Visconte (born 22 April 1990) is an Australian footballer who plays for Croydon Kings in the National Premier Leagues South Australia.
+Rocky Visconte (born 22 April 1990) is an Australian footballer who plays as a left winger for Cumberland United.

 Club career

 Croydon Kings

-In 2005, he made his first senior appearance for local South Australian Premier League club Croydon Kings.
+In 2005, Visconte made his first senior appearance for local South Australian Premier League club Croydon Kings.
 He went on the make 10 appearances.

 Hearts

 On 19 September 2006 Visconte was signed by Heart of Midlothian on a three-year contract along with fellow Australian Ryan McGowan, after impressing then Hearts youth coach, Darren Murray, in a trial.

 On 9 January 2010, he made his first team debut for Hearts against Aberdeen, as the starting left fullback in the fourth round of the Scottish Cup.
 Visconte then made his first appearance as a substitute in the 3–0 home defeat to Aberdeen.
 Visconte's first league debut came away to St Johnstone in Jim Jefferies first game back in charge.

 Ayr United

 On 3 February 2010, he was loaned out by Hearts to second division club, Ayr United, joining Ryan McGowan who was also on loan.
 The move was initiated to find regular game time.